-Adherence to this Policy is necessary to prevent cost disallowances and penalties by the Federal government and other used to record effort for exempt employees (to include faculty).
+Bi-Weekly Labor Report (BLR): BLR is the official UAH timesheet used to record effort for exempt employees (to include faculty).
 The Web Time Entry form is used to record hours worked for non-exempt and on-call employees.
-Both types of records should be entered online through Self Service.
-The BLP distribution is entered by the through Self-Service.
+Both types of records should be entered online through Self-Service.
 The BLR distribution is entered by the department/center through ePAF Labor.